Isotopic tiling theory for hyperbolic surfaces: Finite subgroups of the MCG

+Assume we are given a finite subgroup $H\subset\Mod(\mathcal{O})$.
+A natural question is whether or not there exists a finite group $\tilde{H}\subset \Hom(\mathcal{O})$ so that the natural projection $ \Hom(\mathcal{O})\to\Mod(\mathcal{O})$ restricts to an isomorphism $\tilde{H}\to H$.
+This is known as the \emph{Nielsen realization problem} in the case where $\mathcal{O}$ is a classical surface.
+It turns out that the proofs of many special cases of the Nielsen realization problem generalize directly to our more general setting.
+For example, \cite[Theorem $9$]{Maclachlan1975} establishes the positive resolution of the problem for finite solvable subgroups of orientable MCGs without mirrors, based entirely on the proof of the classical theorem.

-Now, the condition that $f$ acts as an isometry of $\mathbb{H}^2$ depends solely on the conformal structure induced by the realization of $\mathcal{O}$.
-The proof in \cite[Theorem $7.1$]{primermcgs} of the Nielsen Realization Problem for cyclic subgroups of the MCG of classical surfaces works in the same way, almost word for word for our more general surfaces.
-The essential ingredient is the contractibility of Teichm\" uller space, which is also true in our setting.
-The idea is to find a point in Teichm\" uller space that is fixed by the induced action of the periodic MCG element to show the existence of a metric on $\mathcal{O}$ such that $f$ acts as an isometry, in which case its lift to $\mathbb{H}^2$ does too.
-This observation partially settles the Nielsen realization problem for orbifold MCGs, see \cite{primermcgs} for further details in the classical setting.
+The idea of the proof is to find a point in Teichm\" uller space that is fixed by the induced action of the periodic MCG element to show the existence of a metric on $\mathcal{O}$ such that $f$ acts as an isometry, in which case its lift to $\mathbb{H}^2$ does too.
+To make sense of this idea, one has to introduce a version of Teichm\" uller space to orbifolds in terms of complex structures, see~\cite{thurston,orbteich}.
+The proof actually shows more, namely that for a finite order element $f$ of the MCG, there is a conformal structure on $\mathcal{O}$, or realization in $\mathbb{H}^2$, such that $f$ acts as a conformal map and therefore as an isometry of $\mathbb{H}^2$ after lifting.

+With the above in mind, we turn to the general Nielsen realization problem for a given finite subgroup of $\Mod(\mathcal{O})$.
+The positive resolution of the Nielsen realization problem for classical surfaces~\cite{Kerckhoff1983} includes a sketch of the proof for orientable orbifolds and also a sketch for how to generalize the results from orientable surface to nonorientable ones, but it is unclear how to interpret it because the paper does not include a definition of the MCG of a general orbifold.
+We will present a different approach here that naturally follows from of the results of this paper and gives a complete proof of the Nielsen realization problem for our general hyperbolic orbifold groups.